-- 1. Initial Work-up/Staging: - a.
-PET/CT imaging is appropriate for initial work-up/staging for either of the following indications: - i.
-Stage II- III squamous cell carcinoma of the anal canal (not anal margin such as Bowen's disease or Paget's disease), and no evidence of metastatic disease by conventional imaging; or - ii. inconclusive findings on conventional imaging; or - 2.
+- 1. Initial Work-up/Staging: - PET/CT imaging is appropriate for initial work-up/staging for either of the following indications: - Stage II- III squamous cell carcinoma of the anal canal (not anal margin such as Bowen's disease or Paget's disease), and no evidence of metastatic disease by conventional imaging; or incomplusive findings on conventional imaging; or - ii. inconclusive findings on conventional imaging; or - 2.
 Restaging/Recurrence: - a.
 PET/CT is appropriate when there are inconclusive findings on conventional imaging; or - 3.
 Surveillance: - a.
 PET/CT imaging is NOT routinely indicated for surveillance imaging in an asymptomatic individual with no clinical or laboratory evidence of disease.